Friday, March 27, 2009

 Hollow support—it was so obviously ridiculous even as we were doing it as children, who could have ever guessed I'd find use for such a concept again as a grown-up?

-Author's Note: Originally published March 27, 2009 at Open Salon, where I wrote under my own name, Kent Pitman.
+Author's Notes: Originally published March 27, 2009 at Open Salon, where I wrote under my own name, Kent Pitman.
 I have reproduced the article here, but to read the original discussion, you'll need to click through to the snapshot created by the Wayback Machine.

 Tags (from Open Salon): little people, jargon, terminology, fragility, fragile, lack of support, support, digging, building, collapse, fantasies, illusions, delusions, daydreams, dreams, goals, hollow support, metaphor, lessons learned, childhood memories, swing set, sandbox, economy, economics, politics